Keanu Reeves spins out at Indianapolis Motor Speedway in pro auto racing debut

 Reeves is driving the No. 92 BRZRKR car, which is promoting his graphic novel "The Book of Elsewhere."
 He is teammates with Cody Jones from "Dude Perfect."

-Reeves has previous racing experiencing as a former participant in the Toyota Grand Prix of Long Beach in the celebrity race.
+Reeves has previous racing experience as a former participant in the Toyota Grand Prix of Long Beach in the celebrity race.
 Reeves won the event in 2009.

+He is scheduled to attend a 30th anniversary screening of “Speed” on Tuesday in Los Angeles alongside his co-star Sandra Bullock.

 AP auto racing: https://apnews.com/hub/auto-racing